 06.03 Inspections After Escalated Enforcement.

-If escalated enforcement action has taken place for a particular licensee, a special inspection that focuses on Severity Level III or above violation(s) shall be scheduled and conducted within months of the issuance of the escalated enforcement action (Severity Level III or above).
+If escalated enforcement action has taken place for a particular licensee, a special inspection that focuses on the licensee’s corrective actions in response to Severity Level III or above violation(s) shall be scheduled and conducted within 12 months of the issuance of the escalated enforcement action (Severity Level III or above).
 Regions may perform this follow-up inspection as a part of a routine inspection.
+In determining when to conduct the follow-up inspection, the Regions should consider the risk-significance, number, and severity level of the violations.

 06.04 Reduction of Inspection Interval.